justingolden21/cellular-automata/README.md

 - Change the grid size and square size

-- Watch the automata animate before your eyes

 - Link to a specific rule number for easy sharing : )

 More reading: https://mathworld.wolfram.com/ElementaryCellularAutomaton.html